mitsuba-renderer/drjit/docs/unused/reference.rst

     This function can be used to specify whether denormalized floating point values are simply flushed to zero, which sidesteps the performance issues.

-    Enoki also provides a tiny a RAII wrapper named `scoped_flush_denormals` which sets (and later resets) this parameter.
+    Dr.Jit also provides a tiny a RAII wrapper named `scoped_flush_denormals` which sets (and later resets) this parameter.

 .. cpp:function:: bool flush_denormals()